ZeroCool940711/new-frontera/docs/source/topics/custom_crawling_strategy.rst

 #   name            description                                                                                                                                          presence
 ==  ==============  ===================================================================================================================================================  =========
 1   b"slot"         Queue partitioning key in bytes, highest priority.
 Use it if your app requires partitioning other than default 2-nd level domain-based partitioning  Optional
-2   b"domain"       Dict generated by Frontera DomainMiddleware, and containing parsed domain name                                                                       Always
+2   b"domain"       Dict generated by new_frontera DomainMiddleware, and containing parsed domain name                                                                       Always
 3   b"state"	    Integer representing the link state, set by strategy worker.
-Link states are defined in frontera.core.components.States                              Always
+Link states are defined in new_frontera.core.components.States                              Always
 4   b"encoding"	    In response, for HTML, encoding detected by Scrapy                                                                                                   Optional
 5   b"scrapy_meta"	When scheduling can be used to set meta field for Scrapy                                                                                             Optional
 ==  ==============  ===================================================================================================================================================  =========